 Having a hybrid nature, the strain leads to both an exuberating and stupefying stoned state of mind.
 It’s perfect to balance with more mellow buds; for example I’ll usually puff on a low THC sativa throughout the day, then use the Gorilla Glue later on as a “cherry on top.”

 It should be mentioned that the strain won 1st place in the 2014 Los Angeles Cannabis Cup, which is pretty cool – but that title alone doesn’t truly change anything for me.

 When tolerances start building up, it’s strains like Gorilla Glue that help shake the shackles and reintroduce what being super high can feel like.
 The lack of CBD catapults this experience into mostly cerebral realms, which is fine as there are many other high CBD options out there.
+If you’re wanting to get CBD products though, you can buy CBD oil online.
 Get this for the head high, dear reader.

 Check out Top Shelf’s Locations page to find Gorilla Glue, if you’d like to try it yourself.

 Disclaimer, and Afterword: Dockside Cannabis is an advertiser with High Above Seattle.
 This in no way influences the marijuana review.
 We generally post reviews only of product that we enjoy, hence why every marijuana review is positive.
 If it’s not good, it’s not worth writing about.

 We are always looking for suggestions from our readers, please let us know if there is any product we should be featuring.